Open-UAV/openuav-ros-px4-tensorflow/README.md

     -e DISPLAY=$DISPLAY \<br />
     openuav-gz-tf bash<br />

   4. This should make a container that forwards xapps to the machine (ssh -X will not push that to your remote machine.
-We are working on fixing this).
+See below).
 This will also allow camera emulation inside of a ros simulation.
+For remote access to the camera, setup ssh server on conatiner and connect through a forwarded docker port.